ReactiveX/rxjs/docs_app/content/guide/installation.md

 rxjs.of(1, 2, 3);
 ```

-To import only what you need by patching (this is useful for size-sensitive bundling):
+To import only what you need using pipeable operators:

 ```js
 import { of } from 'rxjs';